oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    -latest

+   * Corrected formatting issue that prevented history from showing correctly.

    -03

    * Introduced normative SHOULD, RECOMMENDED and MAY when applied to actions the Authorization Server, Resource Server or Client may implement.